-Domestic Dog is an app designed by Sean Davy.
+Domestic Dog is an application by Sean Davy.
 Domestic Dog was first published on .
-It is available for Steam, Other.Warning: Content Below may not be suitable for Cats, any similarities to real dogs is purely coincidental.In Domestic Dog, you take control of a randomized dog in a randomized house and survive the harsh domestic life!
-Explore the ci...
+It is accessible on the following platforms: Steam, Other.Warning: Content Below may not be suitable for Cats, any similarities to real dogs is purely coincidental.In Domestic Dog, you take control of a randomized dog in a randomized house and survive the harsh domes...

 Domestic Dog Review